 What’s your creative work philosophy and where do you take inspiration from?

-My creative philosophy is to stay open minded, aware and to be able to highlight issues through my work.
-Apart from my hometown and my upbringing, my inspiration comes from a variety of sources – it could be a person I’ve met and been inspired by, a flower I’ve noticed as I pass by, travelling to a new destination.
+My creative philosophy is to stay open-minded, and aware and to be able to highlight issues through my work.
+Apart from my hometown and my upbringing, my inspiration comes from a variety of sources – it could be a person I’ve met and been inspired by, a flower I’ve noticed as I pass by, traveling to a new destination.
 I am inspired by a lot of my contemporaries who constantly work on creative projects.
-I also love the work of Sam Kuvaloor, Rachel Aldean, Prashant Miranda and Cat Coquillette.
+I also love the work of Sam Kuvaloor, Rachel Aldean, Prashant Miranda, and Cat Coquillette.
 On a personal note, I don’t have to look far for inspiration because my grandmother, Mrs. Norzin Norbhu, has been a trailblazer and an absolute inspiration.
 She was able to set up a school and change primary education in Darjeeling– so an inspiration to say the least.

 An art illustration of two fashionable sisters | by Nori Norbhu